-Stock futures point lower on trade issues
+Stock futures cautiously higher as trade concerns remain

 Japan's Nikkei ended the day down 0.41 percent.

-In European trading, London’s FTSE was lower by 0.08 percent, Germany’s DAX slipped 0.16 percent and France’s CAC gained 0.08 percent.
+In European trading, London’s FTSE was higher by 0.07 percent, Germany’s DAX added 0.05 percent and France’s CAC gained 0.25 percent.

 U.S.-Canada NAFTA talks resumed Wednesday after the Trump administration threatened to withdraw itself from the 24-year-old trade deal, notifying Congress last Friday of its intention to enter into a trade deal with Mexico.